Updated for d3.v4!

 + second / 60).

 Keeping data values out of your keys is an absolute must for d3, and is analogous to good database design practices like keeping data values out of your column headers.
-This is something Mike Dewar stresses in Getting Started with D3 (Amazon affiliate link), his excellent – albeit brief – introduction to creating data visualizations with d3.
+This is something Mike Dewar stresses in Getting Started with D3: Creating Data-Driven Documents, his excellent – albeit brief – introduction to creating data visualizations with d3.

 Next, after defining the chart width and height, the radius of the clock, and the x and y offset of the clock, we define our scaling function, using d3’s built-in